jlelong/LaTeX-Workshop-wiki/FAQ.md

 - [Brackets Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2)
 - [Prettify Symbols Mode](https://marketplace.visualstudio.com/items?itemName=siegebell.prettify-symbols-mode)

+## Cygwin is not supported

+LaTeX Workshop does not support TeX Live installed through Cygwin.
+Please install TeX Live and other TeX distributions independently of Cygwin.

 ## The Problem Pane displays wrong messages

 LaTeX compilers usually produce hard wrapped log messages, which makes them really hard to parse.
 To hopefully deal with complex log messages, we have decided to rely on non hard wrapped log messages.
 This can be achieved either